EvilEpicCoder/EEC_codeToWordpress/README.md

 All code under maintanance

 Instructions:
-.`RUN` index.html
+1. `RUN` index.html
-.`PASTE` your code
+2. `PASTE` your code
-.push button "Format Your Code"
+3. push button "Format Your Code"
-.`COPY` your "formatted code"
+4. `COPY` your "formatted code"
-.`PASTE` on your forum or blog or website
+5. `PASTE` on your forum or blog or website

 ***
 Russian/Русский: